5 Astraea: Discovery and name

 For 38 years after the discovery of the fourth known asteroid, Vesta, in 1807, no further asteroids were discovered.
-After the discovery of Astraea, five more were discovered during the 1840s, and 47 were found during the 1850s.
-The discovery of Astraea proved to be the starting point for the eventual demotion of the four original asteroids (which were regarded as planets at the time) to their current status, as it became apparent that these four were only the largest of a new type of celestial body with thousands of members.
+After the discovery of Astraea, 8 more were discovered in the following 5 years, and 24 were found in the 5 years after that.
+The discovery of Astraea proved to be the starting point for the eventual reclassification of the four original asteroids (which were identified as planets at the time), as it became apparent that these were only the largest of a new type of celestial body with thousands of members.

 Characteristics

-Photometry indicates prograde rotation, that the north pole points in the direction of right ascension 9 h 52 min, declination 73° with a 5° uncertainty.
+Photometry indicates prograde rotation, that the north pole points in the direction of right ascension 115° or 310° and declination 55°, with a 5° uncertainty.
 This gives an axial tilt of about 33°.
 With an apparent magnitude of 8.7 (on a favorable opposition on 15 February 2016), it is only the seventeenth-brightest main-belt asteroid, and fainter than, for example, 192 Nausikaa or even 324 Bamberga (at rare near-perihelion oppositions).

 An stellar occultation on 6 June 2008 allowed Astraea's diameter to be estimated; it was found to be 115 ± 6 km.